On the Computational Complexity of Non-dictatorial Aggregation: Explicitly given Domains

+if $F$ is a minority aggregator on $X$; \item otherwise, we set $f((x,j), (y,k), (z,l)) = (x,j)$. \end{itemize} It is easy to see that if $F$ is a majority or a minority aggregator for $X$, then $f$ is a conservative majority or a conservative minority polymorphism on $\tilde{X}$.
 It follows that $X$ admits a majority or a minority aggregator if and only if $\tilde{X}$ is closed under a conservative majority or minority polymorphism.
-Now, Bessiere et al.\ \cite{bessiere2013detecting} and Carbonnel \cite{carbonnel2016meta} design polynomial-time algorithms that detect if a given constraint language $\Gamma$ has a conservative majority or a conservative minority polymorphism, respectively, and, when it has, compute such a polymorphism.
-In our case, we only need to apply these results to $\Gamma=\{\tilde{X}\}$.
+Bessiere et al. \cite[Theorem 1]{bessiere2013detecting} and Carbonnel \cite[Theorem 1]{carbonnel2016meta} design polynomial-time algorithms that detect if a given constraint language $\Gamma$ has a conservative majority or a conservative minority polymorphism, respectively, and, when it has, compute such a polymorphism.
+Here, we apply these results to $\Gamma=\{\tilde{X}\}$. $\Box$ We end this subsection by showing that using the graph $H_X$, we can compute a binary aggregator for $X$ that has as many symmetric components as possible.
+This will allow us to obtain better complexity bounds in Section \ref{sec:implicit}.